 Current research projects at CAISS include: new group-theoretic based encryption schemes, security for cloud computing, privacy-preserving and anonymous communication techniques, identity-based key management, password-based protocols, etc. Some of this projects are described in more detail in the "Projects" section of this website.

-Support for CAISS has been provided by the National Science Foundation, the deans of Science and Engineering, the Provost of the City College of New York, and the Chancellor of the City University of New York.
+External funding for CAISS has been provided by the National Science Foundation, Department of Education, Department of Homeland Security, US Army, NYC Economic Development Corporation, Google, Facebook, and Algorand.
+We acknowledge the support of the deans of Science and Engineering, the Provost of the City College of New York, and the Chancellor of the City University of New York.